hasinajy/winter-framework/README.md

 **Current Functionality:**

-* The `FrontController` class (located in `src/winter/controllers/FrontController.java`) captures the user's requested URL and prints it in the browser.
-The `FrontController` also shows the details of the controller associated with the URL.
+* The `FrontController` class (located in `src/winter/controllers/FrontController.java`) captures the user's requested URL and displayes it in the browser.
+It also shows the details of the associated controller for that URL.
 * The `@Controller` annotation is used to annotate all classes that the developer wants to be scanned as a controller.
-* The `@GetMapping` annotation is used to annotate all methods that the developer wants to be mapped to a URL.
+* The `@GetMapping` annotation is used to map methods to specific URLs.

 **Future Work:**

 This project is currently under development and only implements a basic feature.
-More functionalities and functionalities specific to replicating Spring's capabilities will be added in the future.
+More functionalities replicating Spring's capabilities will be added in the future.

 **Contributing:**

-Contributions are welcome!
-Feel free to contribute to this project by:
+We welcome your contributions!
+Here's how you can help:

 * Implementing additional features based on the Spring framework.
 * Improving the existing code.